 camera angles and shot types

-Why knowing the basic camera shots names is important?
+Why knowing the basic types of shots names is important?

 The camera angles you’ll choose will be a great tool to describe the relationships of the characters without words.
 POV shot (I will explain it later on) will tell the audience who is the important character in the scene (that will also be the character that gets more screen time) If you’ll shoot one character closer and the other in a more open shot, the one that was shot closer will look and feel to the audience as the stronger one.
 Read the next shots, angels, I’m introducing here and you will understand what I’m saying.